 C1.
 Do the freely elected head of government and national legislative representatives determine the policies of the government?
 2 / 4

-Under the Dayton Accords, representatives from each of the three major ethnic groups, at both state and entity levels, may exercise a veto on legislation deemed harmful to their interests, which hampers policymaking.
+Government formation and policy implementation are seriously impeded by the country’s complex system of ethnic representation.
+Under the Dayton Accords, representatives from each of the three major ethnic groups, at both the state and entity levels, may exercise a veto on legislation deemed harmful to their interests.

 C2.
 Are safeguards against official corruption strong and effective?
 1 / 4

-Corruption remains widespread and systemic, and enforcement of legislation designed to combat corruption is weak.
+Corruption remains widespread and systemic, and legislation designed to combat the problem is poorly enforced.
 When corruption probes are actually opened, they rarely result in convictions.
-In June 2017, Transparency International BiH said it had noted a significant decline in the efficiency of corruption jurisprudence in the country over the last eight years, and particularly in 2015 and 2016.
-Amir Zukić, the general secretary of the Bosniak nationalist SDA, was arrested in February 2017 on suspicion of a number of corruption-related offenses.
-In July, he was released from detention for the remainder of his trial, over the objections of the prosecutor.
+In June 2017, Transparency International BiH said it had noted a significant decline in the efficiency of corruption adjudication in the country over the last eight years, and particularly in 2015 and 2016.
+In September 2018, the US State Department imposed sanctions on a state-level lawmaker and high-ranking member of the SNSD, Nikola Špirić, on the grounds that he had “engaged in and benefited from public corruption.”

 C3.
 Does the government operate with openness and transparency?
 1 / 4

-Government remains largely inaccessible to the public.
-Procurement awards are often made in secret and, according to a March 2017 report published by Mediacentar Sarajevo, a local nongovernmental organization (NGO), most public institutions do not comply with BiH’s legal requirements related to freedom of information.
-Candidates for major offices are required to make financial disclosures, but the relevant laws do not meet international standards and the resulting disclosures are considered unreliable.
-Debate and decisions on matters of great public interest, including legislation and matters pertaining to EU accession, routinely occur during interparty negotiations that take place behind closed doors, outside of government institutions.
+Government operations remain largely inaccessible to the public.
+Procurement awards are often made in secret and, according to a 2017 report published by Mediacentar Sarajevo, a local nongovernmental organization (NGO), most public institutions do not comply with BiH’s legal requirements related to freedom of information.
+Candidates for major offices are required to make financial disclosures, but the relevant laws do not meet international standards, and the resulting disclosures are considered unreliable.
+Debate and decisions on matters of great public interest, including legislation and subjects pertaining to EU accession, routinely occur during interparty negotiations that take place behind closed doors, outside of government institutions.

 CIVIL LIBERTIES: 34 / 60